iAmKankan/MachineLearning_With_Python/Decision Tree/README.md

 ![tree](https://www.analyticsvidhya.com/wp-content/uploads/2015/01/Decision_Tree_2.png)

+---
+**Categorical variable**
+Categorical variables contain a finite number of categories or distinct groups.
+Categorical data might not have a logical order.
+For example, categorical predictors include gender, material type, and payment method.
+**Discrete variable**
+Discrete variables are numeric variables that have a countable number of values between any two values.
+A discrete variable is always numeric.
+For example, the number of customer complaints or the number of flaws or defects.
+**Continuous variable**
+Continuous variables are numeric variables that have an infinite number of values between any two values.
+A continuous variable can be numeric or date/time.
+For example, the length of a part or the date and time a payment is received.
+---

 * **Root Node:** It represents entire population or sample and this further gets divided into two or more homogeneous sets.
 * **Splitting:** It is a process of dividing a node into two or more sub-nodes.
 * **Decision Node:** When a sub-node splits into further sub-nodes, then it is called decision node.